 uPVC windows are known for low maintenance, but that doesn't mean you can ignore them once installed.
 Regular cleaning will prevent damage over time and ensure your windows last as long as possible.

 The quality of the materials used to make uPVC windows will significantly impact their lifespan. uPVC comes in different grades.
 General grade uPVC is the cheapest and easiest to work with.
 It is not as fire retardant as higher grades or impact-resistant.
-High-quality uPVC windows are made from denser plastic, are more durable, more resistant to weathering and damage and have greater resistance to fire.
+High-quality uPVC windows are made from denser plastic, are more durable, are more resistant to weathering and damage, and have greater resistance to fire.

 Of course, the grade of uPVC plastic is just one factor to consider when choosing a window.
 Other factors to consider include the type of glass used, the window's energy efficiency rating, and the warranty details.
 You may also consider the standard of hinges, handles and locks.
 The better the quality, the longer they will last, but you will have to pay more.

 The quality of the installation is hugely important for the lifespan of uPVC windows.
-Windows that are installed incorrectly are more likely to leak, warp, or crack.
+Windows installed incorrectly are more likely to leak, warp, or crack.
 If you're considering replacing your uPVC windows, get quotes from several companies before making a final decision.
 You should also choose a company such as Select Window Systems that offers a product and service warranty.
 FENSA is a government-authorised scheme that monitors building regulation compliance for replacement windows and doors.
 FENSA-approved installers are assessed regularly to ensure high standards are continually maintained.
 Your window installer should provide you with a FENSA certificate to show it complies with Building Regulations, Is registered with the local council and is backed by an insurance guarantee.

 UPVC windows will last longer if they are correctly maintained.
 This includes cleaning the windows regularly and keeping them free of debris.
 It will help to remove dirt, debris, and pollen, which can damage the window over time.
 Inspecting your windows regularly for any signs of damage, such as cracks, chips, or leaks, is also a good idea.
 If you find any damage, have it repaired or replaced as soon as possible.